The McClannahan Family Story

 At MonteVista Homes, we pride ourselves in building the places where life’s most important relationships are developed, and that begins with a look at the history of the land before us.

 Mitch grew up in Burbank where he graduated High School in 1967.
 He continued on to engineering and physics school but dropped out shortly after as his father became ill.
 He planted roots in Umatilla to help run the farm they had at the time.
 When Mitch first moved to Umatilla, it was a small “pit stop” town with nothing but bars and gas stations, and a population of about 600.
-Nothing like it is today!
+All throughout his younger years, Mitch helped run the farm, harvest the crops, and load the goods onto trucks to be shipped out and sold to other produce brokers all over the country.

-Can you imagine for a minute, just the sheer amount of work involved to not only run a farm, but to run a farm PLUS own 30-some horses on top of that?
+Mitch’s dad had learned to farm potatoes from a friend during his time in the service.
+However, the McClannahan generation of farmers stems further back than that.
+There is a picture hanging on the wall of a harvesting machine being pulled by some 20 horses – one of Mitch’s great Uncles’ is steering those horses.
+Can you imagine for a minute, just the sheer amount of work involved to not only run a farm, but to run a farm plus own 30-some horses on top of that?
 The horses alone require grooming, water, feeding, halters and saddles setup, the list goes on.
 To have a crew of 20 horses to pull a harvesting machine means they had to own at least 30 horses to keep the crew running properly – amazing!
 Harvesting by horse took months compared to today’s world of harvesting in a matter of days.

-Jokes aside, Mitch and his first wife had four kids together: Mitchell, Patrick, Billy, and Kimberly.
+While in Umatilla helping to run the farm, Mitch lived on Madison Street – you probably passed it along your way here.
+Back then, he bought the house for only about $18,000.
+Mitch and his first wife had four kids together: Mitchell, Patrick, Billy, and Kimberly.
 The land where the McClannahan Summit community resides has been in the family for many years.
-Over time, they began to sell off portions of the land and his dad had dedicated roughly 10 acres to the School District.
-You will see the future school site on some of the maps hanging on the walls here.
-You are probably wondering why Mitch chose to sell the rest.
-Bare with us, you will soon find out!
+Over time, they began to sell off portions of the land and his dad had dedicated roughly 10 acres to the School District, where they built a school for grades 4-6.

 Over the years of living in Umatilla County, the McClannahan family established many firsts, started numerous businesses, and was involved in giving back to the community.
 To name a few: